Arecibo message: Telescope

-Arecibo crop circle hoax
+Arecibo Answer crop circle hoax

-The "Hampshire pattern" or "Chilbolton Code formation" or "Arecibo answer" was a crop circle that appeared in 2001 near the Chilbolton radio telescope in Hampshire, UK, which matched the visual representation and most of the information inside the original Arecibo message with minor differences.
-SETI denounced the crop impression as a hoax, as the nearest star systems within the message's narrow radio beam would receive the message in centuries, not 27 years.
+The "Hampshire pattern" or "Chilbolton Code formation" or "Arecibo answer" was a crop circle that appeared in 2001 near the Chilbolton radio telescope in Hampshire, UK, which echoed the visual representation and most of the information from the original Arecibo message with some significant differences including location/origin, DNA configuration, and appearance.

+The SETI Institute Online rebutted the idea that this was a genuine extraterrestrial response, by saying, "This is highly improbable.
+There is no evidence to suggest an other-than-earthly origin for these graphics."
 The crop circle is a near replica of the Arecibo message, with the same 23 × 73 grid.
 Most of the chemical data remains the same, with the exception that in the section detailing important chemical elements, silicon has been added, and the diagram of DNA has been rewritten.
 At the bottom, the pictogram of a human is replaced with a figure with a large, bulbous head.
 A solar system with 9 planets is also depicted, with emphasis placed on the 3rd, 4th, and 5th planets of the system.
 The Arecibo telescope is replaced by a replica of a crop circle that appeared in the same field one year before, and the binary representation of the transmitter's diameter is altered.

+Computational analysis

+Some researchers have analysed whether the Arecibo signal could be identified as a carrying message by some information theoretic measure that was agnostic in the sense that it does not know the particular shapes of a human or double-helix etc. Presumably such an agnostic measure would be all that any potential ETI could apply to this signal.
+It is also a useful testbed for humanity's own ability to detect potential extraterrestrial signals, as we would presumably be similarly agnostic about any shapes particularly special to the broadcasting ETI.

+Mahon (2025) described an information theoretic measure of complexity, the LCC score, that gives a high score to human language and meaningful images (such as photographs or drawings), and to the Arecibo message, while also giving a low score to random noise signals and simple repetitive signals.
+This measure also identified the correct aspect ratio of 73 by 23.
+Other attempts have been made with varying degrees of success.
+Zenil et al. (2023) also identified the correct aspect ratio and distinguished it from random noise signals, but not from uniform or repetitive signals.
+McCowan et al. (1999) described a measure called entropic slope, which could differentiate between random noise or repetitive signals, and meaningful vocalisations by multiple species including humans, but did not detect a message in the Arecibo signal.